Surrogacy is not about financial incentive but about creating a family. It is important to be clear that it is not illegal to be paid as a surrogate.

 Most expenses will include an amount that is an acknowledgement of you and your family’s time and commitment, but that this is never a motivator.

-Managing expenses is a part of any UK surrogacy arrangment, and we can give you guidance and practical support to help navigate this issue smoothly.
+Managing expenses is a key part of any UK surrogacy arrangement.
+Having worked with numerous intended parents and surrogates, we can give you guidance and practical support to help navigate this issue smoothly.

 Surrogates in the UK are typically paid between £8,000 and £20,000.
 Often with additional costs if exceptional circumstances exist.
 The amount is personal to every arrangement as the logistics and needs can vary widely.

 As a surrogate you can expect to be reimbursed and won’t be left out of pocket.
 This can be agreed as a lump sum or in installments, and would be part of discussion between you and your intended parents that we help facilitate as part of our matching and management service.